Black-collared starling: Behaviour

 This starling forages on the ground, sometimes around livestock.
 It feeds on insects, earthworms and seeds.
 A very vocal bird, its calls include shrill, harsh, melodious and discordant notes, such as a jay-like kraak kraak, a whistling prrü resembling a bee-eater, and a pü-pü-pü-pü similar to a "hesitant" rufous-capped babbler.
-Its song is transcribed as tcheeuw-tchew-trieuw.
+Its song is transcribed as tcheeuw-tchew-trieuw, with the bird puffing out its chest in order to sing as loudly as possible.
 Two courtship displays have been recorded.
 One consists of a pair facing each other, their feathers ruffled and beaks open.
 In the other, the pair droop their wings and bow their heads.
 Between displays, the pair run or fly after each other.
 Pairs also preen each other, a behaviour known as allopreening.
 The breeding season has been recorded as February to May in Thailand, March to July in China, and April to August in Burma.
 The large, domed nest is constructed from twigs, grasses, feathers and flowers.
 It is built on a tree, and may be re-used.
 Nesting colonies have been observed.
 Three to five eggs are laid per clutch.